-- 3 In the dialog box that appears, choose a destination folder for your project location.
-Click Select to confirm your choice. - 4 The available example projects are displayed in the workspace window.
-Select one of the projects, and if it is not the active project (highlighted in bold), right-click it and choose Set As Active from the context menu. - 5 To view the project settings, select the project and choose Options from the context menu.
-Verify the settings for Device and Debugger>Setup>Driver.
+- 3 In the dialog box that appears, choose a destination folder for your project. - 4 The available example projects are displayed in the workspace window.
+Select one of the projects, and if it is not the active project (highlighted in bold), right-click it and choose Set As Active from the context menu. - To view the project settings, select the project and choose Options from the context menu.
+Verify the settings for General Options>Target>Device and Debugger>Setup>Driver.
 As for other settings, the project is set up to suit the target system you selected.

-For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see Debugger options, page 267.
+For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see Debugger options, page 293.